MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-21-preventing-accidental-internet-exposure-of-aws-resources.md

 On one hand, [AWS states](https://docs.aws.amazon.com/whitepapers/latest/building-scalable-secure-multi-vpc-network-infrastructure/centralized-egress-to-internet.html):

->Deploying a NAT gateway in every AZ of every spoke VPC can become cost prohibitive because you pay an hourly charge for every NAT gateway you deploy, so centralizing it could be a viable option.
+>Deploying a NAT gateway in every AZ of every spoke VPC can become cost-prohibitive because you pay an hourly charge for every NAT gateway you deploy, so centralizing it could be a viable option.

 On the other hand, they also say:

->In some edge cases when you send huge amounts of data through a NAT gateway from a VPC, keeping the NAT local in the VPC to avoid the Transit Gateway data processing charge might be a more cost-effective option.
+>In some edge cases, when you send huge amounts of data through a NAT gateway from a VPC, keeping the NAT local in the VPC to avoid the Transit Gateway data processing charge might be a more cost-effective option.

 Sending huge amounts of data through a NAT Gateway should be avoided anyway.
-[S3](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html), [Splunk](https://www.splunk.com/en_us/blog/platform/announcing-aws-privatelink-support-on-splunk-cloud-platform.html), [Honeycomb](https://docs.honeycomb.io/integrations/aws/aws-privatelink/) and similar companies have VPC endpoints you can utilize to lower NAT Gateway data processing charges.
+[S3](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints-s3.html), [Splunk](https://www.splunk.com/en_us/blog/platform/announcing-aws-privatelink-support-on-splunk-cloud-platform.html), [Honeycomb](https://docs.honeycomb.io/integrations/aws/aws-privatelink/), and similar companies have VPC endpoints you can utilize to lower NAT Gateway data processing charges.

 ### Option 2: Centralized Egress via PrivateLink / VPC Peering with Egress Filtering